Statement Against Racism and Discrimination

 We will undertake the following immediately:

-- Conducting a search for a Vice President for Diversity and Inclusion.
-To focus, support, and champion our efforts campuswide, a search for this new role will begin in fall 2020.
+- Conduct a search for a Vice President for Diversity and Inclusion.
+To focus, support, and champion our efforts campuswide, a search for this new role began in fall 2020.
+To ensure that we continue to move forward on our goals in the interim, the President and Cabinet members have committed to Actions to Support Diversity and Anti-Racism Initiatives.

 Selected Anti-Racism-Related Initiatives